 National Korean War Veterans Armistice Day is observed each year on July 27th.
-It is a time to remember as many as 50 thousand American troops who died in the conflict (official sources vary on the actual number), and over 100 thousand wounded, and thousands of prisoners of war.
+It is a time to remember as many as 50,000 American troops who died in the conflict (official sources vary on the actual number), and over 100,000 wounded, and thousands of prisoners of war.

 The National Korean War Veterans Armistice Day will be observed on Monday, July 27th, 2020.

 Each year, the President of the United States issues a proclamation announcing July 27th as a day of national observance in honor of Korean War veterans and their families.
 There are observances of this day on military bases, at military cemeteries such as Arlington National Cemetery, and more informal observances held in America, South Korea, and elsewhere.

 Korea was, at one time, a united peninsula with no divisions between North Korea and South Korea.
 One of the agreements made during World War Two was between the United States and the Soviet Union; the U.S.S.R. would declare war on Japan.

 Japanese forces had colonized Korea in a harsh campaign and occupation in the early 20th century; when the Soviet Union declared war on Japan, it liberated the portion of the country that would become North Korea.

 U.S. forces in World War Two withdrew to the 38th parallel.
 This set the stage for later Cold War tensions; the United States would be at odds with Russia in West Germany (resulting in the Berlin Airlift and subsequent arms race and containment activities) and in Korea as a result of this division of the country.

 These two examples are similar in one important Cold War-era geopolitical respect; in both cases there was a communist and authoritarian government in charge opposing U.S. presence in their respective areas.